-The AC Milan midfielder was stretchered off after just eight minutes to leave his World Cup hopes in doubt and the Azzurri never fully recovered their form.Italy was left reeling by an injury which could rule Riccardo Montolivo out of the World Cup following a 0-0 draw with Republic of Ireland on Saturday.
+The AC Milan midfielder was stretchered off after just eight minutes to leave his World Cup hopes in doubt and the Azzurri never fully recovered their formItaly were left reeling by an injury which could rule Riccardo Montolivo out of the World Cup following their 0-0 draw with Republic of Ireland on Saturday.

 The AC Milan midfielder needed extended treatment to his left leg after an eighth-minute challenge from Alex Pearce, and was taken off the pitch on a stretcher leaving his fitness for the showpiece in the balance.

-Italy was far from its most fluent at Craven Cottage and was lucky not to be behind as Shane Long and Anthony Pilkington both missed good chances for Ireland.
+Italy were far from their most fluent at Craven Cottage and were lucky not to be behind as Shane Long and Anthony Pilkington both missed good chances for Ireland.

-Cesare Prandelli's side raised its game in the second half, but Montolivo's injury could be the major talking point ahead of the finals.
+Cesare Prandelli's side raised their game in the second half, but Montolivo's injury could be the major talking point ahead of the finals.

-Italy started the game well with plenty of energy and created the first chance within five minutes.
+Italy started the game well with plenty of energy and created their first chance within five minutes.